 Because, now, Christmas is over, and what are you going to do?
-Stop singing the songs and take down the decorations?
-Start nostalgically morning the loss of another Christmas?
-Start dreading the credit card bill?
+Stop singing the songs and start taking down the decorations?
+Nostalgically mourn the loss of another Christmas?
+Dread the credit card bill?

 Becoming Christian means that every day you experience conversion.